-The body of the paper (usually consisting of three paragraphs) is the next portion of the paper.
+The body of the paper (usually consisting of three paragraphs, but it depends on the length of your essay, of course) is the next portion of the paper.
 This is where you will actually compare and contrast the subjects.
 List as many ideas as possible and then eventually narrow it down to the three that you can best discuss in detail.

 Each paragraph of the body begins by providing the reader with clear descriptions and analysis of the topics.
 It then proceeds to compare these two subjects based on the aforementioned descriptions.
 If your paper employs the conventional three paragraphs in the body section, it should appear like this:

 Similar Features vs. Differences